+In the case that more furniture is needed than space allows, fold away or multifunctional furniture come in handy.
+Nesting tables are one example of this.
 Simply pull out the nesting tables when you have guests and slip them back under the main table when not in use.
-There’s no need for surplus furniture around the room!
+There’s no need for surplus furniture around a small living room!

 5. Make the most of vertical storage space.

-Tall built-ins, bookcases or shelves reaching all the way to the ceiling will provide extra storage without taking up valuable floor space.
-Ideally, built-ins are the best use of small space, but free standing bookcases or shelves painted the same color as the walls can offer a similar, uncluttered look.
+Tall built-ins, bookcases, or shelves reaching all the way to the ceiling will provide extra storage without taking up valuable floor space.
+Ideally, built-ins are the best use of a small space, but free-standing bookcases or shelves painted the same color as the walls can offer a similar, uncluttered look.

 While a dark color on the walls can be effective in cozying up a small space, layers of white and neutral textures can make a small space feel larger.
 Painting the trim and the walls in similar tones will reduce visual barriers and can effectively enlarge the appearance of your room.

 7. Wall mirrors make a room feel more spacious.

 Mirrors can expand the boundaries of your room.
 Use them to reflect light and space around the room and to double the impact of windows.
 However, be careful with what the mirrors reflect.
 If they reflect clutter or the wrong view, they can make a room feel more crowded.
 Look in the mirror from all angles to determine if it is reflecting a view you like.